-But this incredibly intoxicating smell is made for more than just sensory pleasure – it’s actually quite healthy for you in more ways than you might imagine.
+But this incredibly intoxicating smell is made for more than just sensory pleasure – it’s quite healthy for you in more ways than you might imagine.

-Peppermint oil can be bought as an incense to add a pleasant scent to your home or office, or can be bought as a food-grade oil that you can use in hot tea, dishes, smoothies, and desserts.
+Peppermint oil can be bought as incense to add a pleasant scent to your home or office or can be bought as a food-grade oil that you can use in hot tea, dishes, smoothies, and desserts.
 While you might not think to add peppermint oil to many of your foods, you might want to reconsider.

 Be prepared, because this nostalgic scent will blow you away with all the benefits it contains!